ranfysvalle02/Interactive-RAG/blog.md

 **Cons:**

-* **Limited Knowledge:** Static RAG is confined to their pre-loaded knowledge, limiting their versatility compared to dynamic RAG accessing external data.
+* **Limited Knowledge:** Static RAG is confined to their pre-loaded knowledge, limiting their versatility compared to Interactive RAG accessing external data.
 * **Outdated Information:** Static knowledge bases can become outdated, leading to inaccurate or irrelevant responses if not frequently updated.
 * **Less Adaptable:** Static RAG can struggle to adapt to changing user needs and preferences, limiting their ability to provide personalized or context-aware responses.